uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/create-data-dictionary.md

 ## Core Dictionary
-If you have followed our helm deployment instructions we have created a basic [DCF data dictionary][DCF data dictionary] to get you started.
-You can use the DCF Data Dictionary as a starting point for creating your own data dictionary in your own commons.
+If you have followed our helm deployment instructions we have created a basic [data dictionary][datadictionary github] to get you started.
+You can use the default Data Dictionary as a starting point for creating your own data dictionary in your own commons.
 It is a consensus of previously used data dictionaries and will make creating your own data dictionary more efficient.
 It is easy to replace the default dictionary at deployment as long as you have 1) not submitted any data to the default dictionary and 2) ETL mapping has not occurred with the default dictionary.

 A list of some example data dictionaries are included below, which you can review for potential ideas or examples for how to capture specific data types: